Moonlight Syndrome: Gameplay

 Similar to other titles in the Twilight Syndrome series, Moonlight Syndrome combines elements from adventure games and visual novels in its gameplay.
-The game contains both exploration in real-time environments and CGI story cutscenes,.
+The game contains both exploration in real-time environments and CGI story cutscenes.
 The player controls multiple characters across ten different chapters, with the main aim being to explore environments from a side-scrolling perspective, interact with objects, and talk with characters to progress the narrative.
 During certain moments, the player can select different options for the character to perform, producing minor variations in subsequent events; these extend from the solving of puzzles to how characters respond to the player during conversations.
 Despite these choices, the game's story follows a linear path to the same ending.

 Synopsis

-Moonlight Syndrome takes place in a parallel reality to that of the main Twilight Syndrome series.
-Following the events of Twilight Syndrome: Search and Twilight Syndrome: Investigation, Mika Kishii (taking over the main protagonist role from Yukari Hasegawa in the previous games) is now a second-year student at Hinashiro High.
-She finds herself becoming aware of more and more unusual occurrences both at her school and the surrounding town of Hinashiro.
-Events are brought to the fore when Kyoko Kazan, a girl who looks strikingly similar to Mika, is killed in an accident.
-On her way home from school, Mika encounters a strange boy with white hair.

-Ryo Kazan, the younger brother of Kyoko, is likewise seen coming to grips with the death of his sister.
-The two are implied to share incestuous feelings of love for one another, which leads to Ryo being confronted and tormented by Kyoko's boyfriend Sumio.
-Ryo visits the Lost Highway Nightclub, meeting Sumio's sister Rumi on the way.
-At the club, Ryo is lured by a mysterious girl named Yayoi to a room where he is confronted by her and Sumio.
-They present Ryo with a paper bag containing the head of Kyoko, the trauma of which combined with their words leads Ryo to awaken in a mental 'Edge of the World'.
-In this place, depicted as an infinite green field with a blue sky and singular tree in the centre, Ryo speaks with Rumi, Kyoko and Sumio, who now treat him more warmly and reminisce about their more peaceful past.